TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 ## Voltage Sources

-Voltage exists whenever there is a difference in electric charge between two points: this creates an *electric field* in-between these two points that can move (*apply force* or *induce energy into*) electrically charged particles (*electrons*).
+Voltage exists whenever there is a difference in electric charge between two points: this creates an *electric field* between these two points that can in turn move (*apply force* or *induce energy into*) electrically charged particles (*electrons*).

 This *potential difference* can exist in a number of ways: